 Our capabilities include experience in:

 We pride ourselves on our unique dedication to our clients’ goals, and on rendering services in a timely and cost-effective manner.

-Mr. Seals has over 35 years of experience in environmental regulatory matters.
+Paul Seals, a shareholder in the firm, has over 35 years of experience in environmental regulatory matters.
 His practice includes environmental public law and policy, licensing and compliance matters.
 In addition to providing environmental counseling on numerous project development, liability and compliance issues, including environmental due diligence associated with corporate and real estate transactions, he has experience in both administrative and judicial litigation.